awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 The other important pair of ***concepts*** discussed in this lesson were those of **computational intensity** and **machine balance**.
 A general ***rule of thumb*** based on these two concepts is the following:

-> In order for an algorithm to scale well to future memory hierarchies, the intensity of the algorithm $I$ must at least match (and more preferably exceed) the machine balance point $B$.
+> In order for an algorithm to scale well to future memory hierarchies, the intensity of the algorithm $I$ must at least match (and more preferably exceed) the machine balance point $B$ .

 ***N.B.*** This idea will be explored further in subsequent lessons of this course.